-- (xv) Your new Elddis motorhome has been designed to carry passengers in designated passenger seats only.
+- (xiii) Check your external rear view mirrors and adjust if necessary. - (xiv) If a step is used, ensure it is put away before moving off. - (xv) Your new Elddis motorhome has been designed to carry passengers in designated passenger seats only.
 The fitting of a 3-point seat belt can identify these seats.
-Any seat not fitted with a 3point seat belt is not designated as a passenger seat. - (xvi) Ensure all tables have been stored in their designated table storage position. - (xvii) Ensure you remove all items from the microwave (if fitted). - (xviii) Check all the road lights are operational.
+Any seat not fitted with a 3point seat belt is not designated as a passenger seat. - (xvi) Ensure all tables have been stored in their designated table storage position. - (xvii) Ensure you remove all items from the microwave (if fitted). - (xviii) Check all the road lights are operational. - (xix) Ensure the hob lid is in the closed position.